tomkren/pikater/README.md

 ### Maintenance

-If extension is used, one or more administrators may need to manage it using the GUI.
+If the extension is used, one or more administrators may need to manage it using the GUI.
 Otherwise, the application should be self-maintained.